Thomas465xd/NextJS_FoodOrdering-App/README.md

-## Frwnch Coffee - Food Ordering App
+# French Coffee - Food Ordering App

-Welcome to French Coffee, a modern food ordering app built with Next.js, Prisma, and Supabase.
+Welcome to French Coffee, a modern food ordering app built with **Next.js, Prisma, and Supabase**.
 This application allows users to order delicious food items, while the admin can manage orders and mark them as completed.

 ---

-🚀 Features
+## 🚀 Features

 📌 User Features